juanjaragavi/budgetbee/.clinerules/1-RULES.md

 ## Documentation Requirements

-- Update relevant documentation in src/lib/documents/DOCUMENTATION.md when modifying features
+- Update relevant documentation in `src/lib/documents/DOCUMENTATION.md` when modifying features
-- Keep README.md in sync with new capabilities
+- Keep `README.md` in sync with new capabilities
-- Maintain changelog entries in CHANGELOG.md
+- Maintain changelog entries in `/CHANGELOG.md`

 ## Project Awareness & Context

-- Always read `PLANNING.md` at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+- Always read `2-PLANNING.md` at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+- Check and update `3-TASKS.md` before starting a new task.
+If the task isn’t listed, add it with a brief description and today's date.
+- Refer to `4-PUSH-AND-COMMIT.md` for commit and push guidelines.

 ## Architecture Decision Records

-Create ADRs in src/lib/documents/ADRs.md for:
+Create ADRs in `src/lib/documents/ADRs.md` for:

 - Major dependency changes
 - Architectural pattern changes